 There are a range of therapies and treatments that have been researched and proven to be effective in helping people to stabilize in recovery after addiction.
 Because there is no cure for addiction, it is up to the individual to seek out a unique combination of research-based therapies that inform the issues faced on the road to independent living in sobriety.

 Because each person’s experience in active addiction is different, it is important to seek professional substance abuse treatment that begins with a comprehensive evaluation and assessment.
 Through this process, your therapeutic team can help you to identify the issues that may be underlying addiction, co-occurring mental health disorders that may contribute to compulsive use of drugs and alcohol, and any stressful life circumstances that may make sobriety more difficult to maintain.
 The better you understand the nature of your addiction, the better able you will be to address any potential obstacles in recovery.

-How does therapy fit into an addiction treatment plan?
+Therapy: How does therapy fit into an addiction treatment plan?

 Therapy is arguably the main focus of addiction treatment.
 Though many people living in active addiction tend to focus on the withdrawal symptoms that define detox, the physical dependence upon the substance of choice is only part of the issue.
 Withdrawal symptoms may pass in the first few weeks of sobriety, but the cravings to drink or get high will linger for months or even years, in some cases.